Barcamp Bournemouth 2

 Over the last weekend (10-11 April 2010), I attended Barcamp Bournemouth 2.
 Barcamp describes itself as a "free self-organising un-conference for anyone interested in the digital and online world" and having attended my first, I thought I'd share some thoughts and highlights of the event.

 The event spanned both Saturday and Sunday and was free to anyone who wanted to attend (up to the number of tickets available).
-Thankfully, both me and Charlotte were able to get tickets.
+Thankfully, I was able to get a ticket.
 Barcamp Bournemouth is an "un-conference" where anyone was able to give a talk if they wished and the schedule was organised on an ad-hoc basis on the day.
 Basically, if you wanted to give a talk, you could pick any free spot and enter your talk onto the board.
 There were a combination of rooms with projectors and those with only whiteboards/flipcharts to suit the different types of sessions.

 Sessions I Attended